 - Sew along the upper edge, then the lower edge, then fill in the center.
 Ahhhh – she’s looking cute already!
 Remove the excess stabilizer.

-NOTE: Many of Janome’s top-of-the-line models, such as the Horizon Quilt Maker Memory Craft 15000 feature a variable zig zag feature, which allows you to control the width of a zig zag stitch as you sew using the knee lifter.
+NOTE: Several of Janome’s top-of-the-line models feature a variable zig zag feature, which allows you to control the width of a zig zag stitch as you sew using the knee lifter.
 Start with a straight stitch and widen out all the way to a 9mm zag zag – all without ever taking your hands off the fabric.
 Cool!

 Chest heart appliqué